saurabhkr78/ecomm/ecomm.md

 Note:
 go mod init <project-name>
-conffigs: keeps all the config files
+configs: keeps all the config files
 internals: we keep whole applications and logics
 infra: infra files
 pkg: all the packages

 since c follows c type architecture so we need to keep a main file

+To run application in hot reloading mode make server

+Question:
+when to follow ORM and When to follow native sql?